jvio/chat-room/README.md

 ## Features

-Some features I will like to detail about how this is built.
+Some features detailed about how this is built.

 ### Backend